The world is already buying from South India.

 What creates the illusion that export is “not for people like me” is the sheer volume of jargon: IEC codes, EPC membership, HS codes, Incoterms, DGFT, RoDTEP, Letter of Credit, AD Code, ECGC.
 When you don’t know what any of that means, the whole thing feels like a foreign language.
 And so most people do nothing.

 This workshop exists specifically to dismantle that barrier.
-Parth will explain every single one of those terms in context, with real examples — so by the end of the session, none of it feels overwhelming.
+Parth will explain every one of those terms in context, with real examples — so by the end of the session, none of it feels overwhelming.
 It will feel like something you can actually do.

 An Honest Observation